 - No more than a total 15 points of non-law may be cross-credited or substituted in terms of Regulation 5(b) and 5(c).
 At least 165 points must be chosen from Group B 300-level LAWS courses if LAWS 301 was credited as 30 points.
 At least 180 points must be chosen from Group B 300-level LAWS courses if LAWS 301 was credted as 15 points. - Regulation K1 of the General Course and Examination Regulations provides for a maximum of 120 points cross-credited between two degrees.
 LAWS 101; LAWS 110 (if credited to the other degree) and 75 points of non-law (LLB Regulation 1(c)) count towards the 120 points in common.
-In addition LLB Regulation 5(b) permits a further 15 points in common

-Students enrolled in the BA or the Bachelor of Criminal Justice, however, may cross-credit a LAWS

-200-level course to the BA instead of the further 15 points provided for in LLB Regulation 5(b) (Refer to BA Regulation 6(b)).
+In addition LLB Regulation 5(b) permits a further 15 points in common. - Students enrolled in the Bachelor of Arts (BA) degree may cross-credit a LAWS 200-level course to the BA instead of the further 15 points provided for in LLB Regulation 5(b) (Refer to BA Regulation 6(b)). - For students enrolled in the Bachelor of Criminal Justice (BCJ) degree, the 120 points of cross-credit permitted under General Course and Examination Regulation K shall be: LAWS 101 (30 points);

-Students enrolled in the BCom may cross-credit (in addition to the 120 points provided for above) a total of 30 points between the BCom and the LLB as provided for in BCom Regulation 6(a)(ii).
-This includes any cross-credit to the LLB in terms of LLB Regulation 5(b) (15 points).

-A candidate for a Bachelor of Commerce who has been credited with AFIS 253 or ACCT 256 for passing the LLB courses specified in Regulation 6(a) of the 2011 Regulations for the Bachelor of Commerce is also entitled to cross-credit courses for the LLB under this Regulation.
+- 75 points non-law; plus CRJU 201 (15 points) or SOCI 218 (15 points) cross-credited to the LLB degree in lieu of one LLB Group B optional course.
+In addition to this, LAWS 202 Criminal Law may be crosscredited to the BCJ in place of (i) CRJU 202 (15 points) and (ii) one BCJ Schedule B 200-level elective course (15 points) (refer to BCJ Regulation 4). - 5.
+Students enrolled in the Bachelor of Commerce (BCom) may cross-credit (in addition to the 120 points provided for above) a total of 30 points between the BCom and the LLB as provided for in BCom Regulation 6(a)(ii).
+This includes any crosscredit to the LLB in terms of LLB Regulation 5(b) (15 points). - 6.
+A candidate for a BCom who has been credited with AFIS 253 or ACCT 256 for passing the LLB courses specified in Regulation 6(a) of the 2011 Regulations for the Bachelor of Commerce is also entitled to cross-credit courses for the LLB under this Regulation.